 Lent: The Arts and the Life of Faith

 Our Lenten journey affirms that there is brokenness and beauty in all humanity and creation.
-We invite you to connect more deeply to this reality through intentional practice.
-In this four-week course we will venture deeper into the Lenten story: the Passion Narrative – the portions of the gospels that relate Jesus’ arrest, trials and death – for the meaning it brings to our life of faith.
-We will immerse ourselves in a variety of media including scripture, visual arts, music, poetry, and film, and we will explore practices that open us to transformation.
+We invite you to connect more deeply to this reality through intentional practice and venture deeper into the Lenten story: the Passion Narrative – the portions of the gospels that relate Jesus’ arrest, trials and death – for the meaning it brings to our life of faith.

 The Passion Narrative